Tinder Account Under Review? From Selfie Verification to Full Profile Checks

 - Photo Guideline Violation: The verification selfie itself appears to violate community guidelines (e.g., nudity, obscured face).

-- Account History: The account has a history of reports or previous review issues.
+- Account History: The account has a history of reports or previous review issues that warrant a human eye.

 Human Assessment